What is a Preventive HIV Vaccine?

 What is a preventive HIV vaccine?

 A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.
-The vaccine would teach the person’s immune system to recognize and effectively fight HIV in case the person is ever exposed to HIV.
+The vaccine teaches the person's immune system to recognize and effectively fight HIV in case the person is ever exposed to HIV.

 Are there any FDA-approved preventive HIV vaccines?